-The testing syllabus from the International Karate Daigaku is what generally gets followed, although testing instructors may ask for different combinations on occasion.
+The testing syllabus (downloadable as PDF) from the International Karate Daigaku is what generally gets followed, although testing instructors may ask for different combinations on occasion.

 Kyu Rank Testings